Psiale/restaurant-webpack-js/README.md

 - StyleLint
 - CSS/SASS
 - Stickler CI
+- Webpack

 ## 🔰 Setup & Usage

 ## 🛎️ Contributions, Issues & Forking

-If you have any issues setting up the project or you come across any unintended bugs or problems, please do submit an issue to the [Book Library](https://github.com/Psiale/restaurant-webpack-js/issues) page.
+If you have any issues setting up the project or you come across any unintended bugs or problems, please do submit an issue to the [Restaurant](https://github.com/Psiale/restaurant-webpack-js/issues) page.

 If you want to make your own changes, modifications or improvements to our project, go ahead and Fork it!
 1. [Fork it](https://github.com/Psiale/restaurant-webpack-js/fork)